harrisoncramer/typeorm-typegrapqhl-api/README.md

 ## Testing

 1. Define any additional variables inside a `.env.test` file.
 By default, the `.env.test` file doesn't require any variables, but must exist.
-2. Run tests with the `./dock test start` command, or run the `docker-compose` command by hand: `docker-compose -f docker-compose.test.yml run api`
+2. Run tests with the `./dock test start` command, or run the `docker-compose` command by hand: `docker-compose -f docker-compose.test.yml run --rm api_test`

 ## Production